x10102/wikicomma/README.md

 - `base_directory`: where to put all the files
 - `wikis[].name`: name of subdirectory inside `base_directory` to put files for this instance onto
 - `wikis[].url`: root path of wiki
+- `delay_ms`: milliseconds to wait in between jobs, optional
+- `maximum_jobs`: the maximum number of jobs to run simultaneously, optional
 - `http_proxy`: http proxy for http requests, optional
 - `socks_proxy`: socks proxy for https requests, optional